xhluca/awesome-kaggle-kernels/README.md

-# awesome-kaggle-kernels
+# Awesome Kaggle Kernels

-A curated list of awesome Kaggle Kernels for Teaching Data Science, Exploratory Analysis and Model Tuning
+A curated list of awesome Kaggle Kernels for Exploratory Analysis and Model Tuning.